Home » Plants » Erigeron philadelphicus

 Notes

 Although the common name "Philadelphia fleabane" is slightly misleading, as this species has a very large range, coast-to-coast in North America, we prefer this name both because it is unambiguous and because it matches the scientific name.
 The next-most-commonly used alternative, "marsh fleabane", although it is descriptive of the fact that this species prefers moist habitats, is unfortunately also used to refer to the more distantly-related sweetscent (Pluchea odorata) which occurs primarily in salt marshes.
-The term "common fleabane", besides being less widely used, is also potentially ambiguous, and not particularly descriptive as the other two species E. annuus and E. annuus are also common in most of this species' range, and the name is similar to the common name "common eastern fleabane" sometimes used to refer to E. strigosus.
+The term "common fleabane", besides being less widely used, is also potentially ambiguous, and not particularly descriptive as the other species E. annuus and E. strigosus are also common in various parts of this species' range, and the name is also similar to the common name "common eastern fleabane" sometimes used to refer to E. strigosus.

 Erigeron philadelphicus (Philadelphia Fleabane) | Illinois Wildflowers (About This Site)